andrewginns/differential/src/newsletter_generator/ai/README.md

 - Process interruptions
 - Application crashes

-### Newsletter IDs
+### Cache IDs

-Each piece of content is assigned a unique `newsletter_id`:
+Each piece of content is assigned a unique `cache_id`:
 - Automatically generated as an MD5 hash of the content (by default)
 - Can be manually specified for better tracking and organization
-- All outputs for a specific newsletter are stored in its dedicated folder
+- All outputs for a specific content are stored in its dedicated folder

 ### Logging and Monitoring